fgcz/geo-uploader/Readme.md

 - `lsof` error on Windows when running `flask start-prod` or `flask status`
   - lsof is a command only for Mac/Linux, in a Windows computer use the alternative commands to start the server
   - `flask run`

+- Metadata.xlsx sheet template is deprecated, not accepted by GEO anymore.
+  - Because we save a local copy of the Metadata.xlsx, whenever GEO updates their expectations, a by hand update of the file also is needed.
+  - You need to update the `/geo-uploader/geo_uploader/utils/metadata_seq_template.xlsx` file with the new version
+  - Also the code needs to be changed to reflect the new structure, whenever this happens, I suggest pulling the latest repository commit
+  - We will keep the most recent metadata version up to date here so you don't have to.

 ## 🏗️ Architecture Overview